eq19/feed/_drafts/exponentiation_zone.md

 [![Elementary Particle](https://user-images.githubusercontent.com/36441664/273611899-ab1438d7-9264-4c94-bee4-6e4bfcb20496.png)](https://en.wikipedia.org/wiki/Fundamental_interaction)

-By a group of number between 10th and 12th primes ***29 to 37*** they have a profile reflect module 6 view of numbers as happens with the minor hexagons.
+To unify their interactions we assign a group of number from ***30 to 36*** reflect modulo 6 as happens with the minor hexagons.

 ```note
 Moreover, reducing the number of different interaction types is seen as desirable.
 Two cases in point are the unification of: